mark-zimmerman/connect-four/README.md

 ## Check for win logic
 - A token is dropped
 - Check up.
-If the spot above is filled with your color then add one to matchCount.
+If the spot above is filled with your color then add one to verticalMatch.
-- Else return
+- Else return matchCountUp.
+Start again at the original space.
-- If matchCount = 4 YOU WIN!
-If its less than 4 move to up/right
-- check space column+1, row+1 if it matches add 1 to matchCount
+- check the space down.
+If it matches add 1 to verticalCount.
+If it doesnt match return.
-- Move again in same direction
+- If verticalMatch value is 4 YOU WIN!
+- If its less than 4 go to forwardDiagonal.

+## Using DOM
+-